What’s your VC’s Tech Stack?

-In the relationship driven world of Venture Capital, managers rely heavily on communication in their jobs, and therefore require reliable communication tools.
+In the relationship-driven world of Venture Capital, managers rely heavily on communication in their jobs and therefore require reliable communication tools.

 When a new deal is added to Quake Capital’s system, they automatically set up a folder in Google Drive with all docs and info they have and schedule an internal Google Hangout to discuss the deal.
-If the reviewed company is marked as interesting, they’ll use Google Meet, Google Calendar and Calendly trio to schedule a video call with the founding team.
-All the info they’ve collected from the company and external sources is automatically summarized with Python and Matlab integrations in an Excel sheet, which they’ll share with founders before the call and ask for missing data points.
+If the reviewed company is marked as interesting, they’ll use Google Meet, Google Calendar, and Calendly trio to schedule a video call with the founding team.
+All the info they’ve collected from the company and external sources are automatically summarized with Python and Matlab integrations in an Excel sheet, which they’ll share with founders before the call and ask for missing data points.

-Sevanta Dealflow is the most used CRM-system dedicated specifically to VC/PE, however, only 4% or respondents reported using it.
+Sevanta Dealflow is the most used CRM-system dedicated specifically to VC/PE, however, only 4% of respondents reported using it.
 One of the reasons may be that generalist CRM tools tend to have much more reliable support resources.
 VCs more than anyone else are fully aware of the risk of putting critical infrastructure onto the back of an early-stage startup.

 5% of our respondents reported that they are building their own proprietary CRM system.